 by Dave Ramsey & Rachel Cruze

-I thought it important to include this book in the list as well because as you are learning how to re-train your own brain in how you think about money, it’s also very important to learn helpful and positive tips on how to teach our kids about money as well.
+As you are learning how to re-train your own brain in how you think about money, it’s also important to learn helpful and positive tips on how to teach our kids about money.

-So many of us are brought up with warped views on money and once we learn how to shift our money mindsets the next step is to be sure we don’t plague our children with the very same limiting beliefs.
+Many of us are raised with warped views on money, and once we learn how to shift our money mindsets, the next step is to be sure we don’t plague our children with the very same limiting beliefs.

 Smart Money Smart Kids offers many suggestions and solutions to common money issues surrounding adolescents: how to save money, buy their first car, and even how to put them through college without taking out student loans.
 If you are a parent, you need to read this.

 These books also make great gifts for your teen or grown children or any friends/family that may need some gentle financial guidance.